 After North Beach, the city’s Italian neighborhood, you’ll come to the terraced gardens and alleyways located between Nob Hill and Russian Hill, their charm preserved by very discreet access.
 Continue walking uphill until you eventually arrive at world-famous Lombard Street, known as the crookedest street in the world.

-Stop for a break at an art school, where you’ll admire a Diego Rivera mural, some student artwork, and a final scenic view, before descending to Fisherman's Wharf and Pier 33, where the tour ends.
+Stop for a break at an art school, where you’ll admire a great master's mural, some student artwork, and a final scenic view, before descending to Fisherman's Wharf, where the tour ends.